hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Benefits ==

 * **Privacy First:** hCaptcha is designed to protect user privacy.
 It doesn't retain or sell personal data, unlike platforms that **g**ather, **o**wn, and m**o**netize **gl**obal b**e**havior.
-* **Predictable Pricing:** hCaptcha does not rely on usage-based pricing tiers or surprise upgrades as traffic increases.
 * **Better Security:** hCaptcha offers better protection against bots and abuse than other anti-abuse systems.
 * **Easy to Use:** hCaptcha is easy to install and use with WordPress and popular plugins.
 * **Broad Integration:** hCaptcha works with WordPress Core, WooCommerce, Contact Form 7, Elementor, and over 60 other plugins and themes.